Check Core Web Vitals, image optimization, and lazy loading for faster page speed

 This page processes content locally in your browser (no upload).

 HTML performance analysis is the process of testing HTML code for performance issues and best practices.
-An HTML performance analyzer analyzes your code to detect missing lazy loading, improper image optimization, render-blocking scripts, missing resource hints, and other performance issues that could impact your Core Web Vitals scores and website loading speed.
+Our free HTML performance analyzer analyzes your code to detect missing lazy loading, improper image optimization, render-blocking scripts, missing resource hints, and other performance issues that could impact your Core Web Vitals scores and website loading speed.
+This html performance analyzer browser tool helps you analyze html code performance instantly.

 When you build websites, it's essential to ensure they're optimized for performance.
 Missing lazy loading on images increases Largest Contentful Paint (LCP).
 Render-blocking scripts delay First Input Delay (FID).
 Missing width/height attributes on images cause Cumulative Layout Shift (CLS).
-An HTML performance analyzer helps you identify and fix these issues to achieve better Core Web Vitals scores and improve your website's loading speed.
+Our html performance analyzer for developers helps you identify and fix these issues to achieve better Core Web Vitals scores and improve your website's loading speed.
+Check HTML performance before deployment to ensure optimization.
+For more HTML tools, explore our HTML Tools collection.

 <!DOCTYPE html>